History of Trader Joe's in Timeline

 In February 2008, BusinessWeek reported that Trader Joe's had the highest sales per square foot of any grocer in the United States.

-February 2008: Phase Out Single-Ingredient Products from China
+February 2008: Phase Out of Single-Ingredient Products From China

 In February 2008, Trader Joe's announced that it would phase out single-ingredient products from China by April 2008, because of unspecified customer concerns.

-April 2008: Phase Out Single-Ingredient Products from China
+April 2008: Phasing Out Single-Ingredient Products From China

-Trader Joe's announced in February 2008 it would phase out single-ingredient products from China by April 2008, because of unspecified customer concerns.
+In April 2008, Trader Joe's phased out single-ingredient products from China due to unspecified customer concerns.

 From 2008 to 2010, Ethisphere magazine listed Trader Joe's among its most ethical companies in the United States.